Emmanouil Dermitzakis

-Early years
+Early life and education

 Dermitzakis graduated from High School in Pagrati, Athens.
 His dream of becoming a geneticist was spurred by two pages on genetic engineering in a Biology book in the school curriculum.
 His father was a physician and former classmate of professor Fotis Kafatos, who inspired him to later enter the field of research.

-Education

 Dermitzakis completed his graduate degree in Biology at the University of Crete in 1995 and then earned a Master of Science at the same University in 1997.
 During an interview he confessed that he did not achieve a high score in his first degree, nevertheless his drive for research helped him pursue doctoral studies in the USA.
 He completed his doctoral thesis in the evolution of components of gene regulation in Drosophila and mammals at Penn State University in 2001.
 He then completed postdoctoral studies at the Medical School of the University of Geneva in 2004 with his research on comparative genome analysis and the functional characterization of conserved non-genic elements.